 BY DR. ATHENA STAIK

 In the words of Aristotle, “[You] are what [you] repeatedly do.
 Excellence … is not an act, but a habit.”
-The health of your relationships rests on the consistent personal choices you make regarding how you live and treat yourself, and the other, in the context of your relationships.
+The health of your relationships rests on the consistent personal choices you make regarding how you live and treat yourself, and simulatenously, how you treat the other in the context of your relationships.

 And, guess what?
 How you inwardly “treat” others reflects how you “treat” yourself.
+And vice versa.
 Your subconscious mind does not know the difference between how you treat the other, and how you treat yourself!
-(More on the power of your self-talk later!)

 In turn, your choices are shaped by what you most value, the core beliefs you hold about what is most important to you in life, beliefs that were largely formed in your early, formative years as a child.
 While pursuing my doctorate degree, for my dissertation, I conducted a study of the effects of childhood experiences on how partners “do conflict” in their current couple relationships.
 I hypothesized that partners repeat, with some level of exactitude, how they resolved conflict in childhood in how they engage in conflict.
 Not surprisingly, the results were significant.

-Findings showed, for example, that partners who experienced the use of verbal or physical aggression by their parents as children (toward them or one another, or both) were more likely to re-enact very similar patterns in their couple relationship.
-What patterns?
-Reactive tactics you’ve been conditioned to use when you want to let others know that you feel disappointed, hurt or just plain scared.
-To get others to cooperate, many of us automatically use tactics that instill another with emotions of fear, shame or guilt.
+Findings showed, for example, that partners who experienced the use of verbal or physical aggression by their parents as children (toward them or one another, or both) were more likely to re-enact very similar patterns in their couple relationship in adulthood.
 More than 90% of parents in the U.S. use physical punishment, and consistently exercise fear-intensifying patterns.
+Not surprisingly, women who witnessed mothers being victimized were more likely to take the role of victim, whereas as men were more likely to be the violent partner.

 Thus, when partners in couple relationships get triggered, they use very similar approaches with one another to get assurance or cooperation—and then, feel totally shocked when their efforts produce the opposite result!